davidjbradshaw/iframe-resizer/README.md

 	default: false
 	type: boolean

-If enabled library creates a `window.parentIFrame` object in the browser.
-Then whenever the content is changed in the iFrame you can call the `window.parentIFrame.size()` method to have the iFrame resize to the new content.
+Create a `window.parentIFrame` object in the browser.
+When enabled the public parentIFrame object is attached to the window object to allow acces to the `size` and `close` methods.

+### srolling

+     default: false
+     type: boolean

+Enable scroll bars in iFrame.

 ### callback